Austin Peay visits Western Kentucky following McHenry’s 30-point game - WTOP News

 Bowling Green, Kentucky; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Western Kentucky takes on the Austin Peay Governors after Don McHenry scored 30 points in Western Kentucky’s 91-84 victory over the Wright State Raiders.
+BOTTOM LINE: Western Kentucky hosts the Austin Peay Governors after Don McHenry scored 30 points in Western Kentucky’s 91-84 victory against the Wright State Raiders.

 The Hilltoppers are 4-0 in home games.
-Western Kentucky leads the CUSA with 26.7 defensive rebounds per game led by Brandon Newman averaging 5.4.
+Western Kentucky averages 81.9 points while outscoring opponents by 8.0 points per game.

 The Governors have gone 1-4 away from home.
-Austin Peay averages 67.0 points while outscoring opponents by 3.0 points per game.
+Austin Peay scores 67.0 points while outscoring opponents by 3.0 points per game.

-Western Kentucky averages 81.9 points, 17.9 more per game than the 64.0 Austin Peay allows.
-Austin Peay has shot at a 42.3% clip from the field this season, 1.5 percentage points higher than the 40.8% shooting opponents of Western Kentucky have averaged.
+Western Kentucky’s average of 6.2 made 3-pointers per game this season is just 0.1 more made shots on average than the 6.1 per game Austin Peay gives up.
+Austin Peay averages 67.0 points per game, 6.9 fewer points than the 73.9 Western Kentucky allows.

-TOP PERFORMERS: McHenry is shooting 49.2% and averaging 15.1 points for the Hilltoppers.
-Dontaie Allen is averaging 1.4 made 3-pointers over the last 10 games for Western Kentucky.
+TOP PERFORMERS: McHenry is averaging 15.1 points for the Hilltoppers.
+Brandon Newman is averaging 9.9 points over the last 10 games for Western Kentucky.

 Demarcus Sharp is averaging 18.5 points, 7.4 rebounds, 4.8 assists and 2.5 steals for the Governors.
 Ja’Monta Black is averaging 12.8 points over the last 10 games for Austin Peay.